ewilliams0305/WebLogger/README.md

 ## Serilog Sink
 The WebLogger.Serilog library provides a Serilog Sink used to write structured logs to the WebLogger websocket output.
-Generally speaking this is really intended for verbose information as the WebLogger does not store data.
-Logs should be writen to additional Sinks for permenet storage.
+Generally speaking, this is really intended for verbose information as the WebLogger does not store data.
+Logs should be writen to additional Sinks for permanent storage.
 Start by creating a `LoggerConfiguration` and `WriteTo` the `WebLoggerSink`.

 ```csharp